ronnyhdez/pagina_personal/content/post/getting-started.md

 # Why a blog?

-Basiclly I would like to try to share things that I have learn while I study Biology, mainly R.
+Basically I would like to try to share things that I have learn while I study Biology, mainly the R programming languaje.

+Also this gives me the opportunity to communicate what is what I do in my research.

 # ¿Por qué una página web?

 Basicamente me gustaría compartir lo que he aprendido durante mis estudios en biología, especialmente el lenguaje de programación R.

-Así mismo
+Así mismo me da la oportunidad de divulgar qué es lo que hago en mis participaciones en investigaciones.